jgallagher19/redash-search-app/README.md

 ---

-### License
+### License and Credits

-- Forked from `example-tauri-python-server-sidecar` under Apache License 2.0.
+- This project is forked from [dieharders/example-tauri-v2-python-server-sidecar](https://github.com/dieharders/example-tauri-v2-python-server-sidecar) under the Apache License 2.0.
 - Custom modifications by Jack Gallagher are licensed under the MIT License.

 ---